Daily High to Daily Low: Is It Safe to Buy Foley Trasimene Acquisition Corp. (WPF)?

 Foley Trasimene Acquisition Corp.
-(NYSE:WPF) went up by 0.10% from its latest closing price compared to the recent 1-year high of $14.51.
-The company’s stock price has collected -0.89% of loss in the last five trading sessions.
-Press Release reported on 06/04/21 that Foley Trasimene Acquisition Corp.
-Announces Special Meeting Date to Approve Proposed Business Combination with Alight Solutions
+(NYSE:WPF) went down by -1.71% from its latest closing price compared to the recent 1-year high of $14.51.
+The company’s stock price has collected -2.40% of loss in the last five trading sessions.
+Press Release reported 12 hours ago that Foley Trasimene Acquisition Corp.
+Announces Stockholder Approval of Proposed Business Combination with Alight Solutions

 >> 7 Top Picks for the Post-Pandemic Economy <<